sjakthol/aws-account-infra/README.md

 that users cannot accidentally modify resources but need to explicitly assume a role in order to perform potentially destructive actions.
-The `admin-users` group is an example of a group that allows its members to assume the `account-admin` role for performing administrative tasks.
+The `admin-users` group is an example of a group that allows its members to assume the `account-admin` role for performing administrative tasks (full access to account).
+Another example is the `power-users` group that allows users to use specific AWS services through the `power-user-access` role.

 It is advisable to create additional administrative groups and roles with less privileges for users who only need to be able to perform specific